Early publications about nonzero cosmological constant: Earlier Publications About Positive Cosmological Constant

 \section{Earlier Publications About Positive Cosmological Constant}

-Pa\'al et al. [3] used the so called pencil beam survey [4] to find out whether the regularity found in the galaxy distribution is quasiperiodical or not.
-It was found that $q_0$ was preferably negative [3].
+Pa\'al et al. [7] used the so called pencil beam survey [8] to find out whether the regularity found in the galaxy distribution is quasiperiodical or not.
+It was found that $q_0$ was preferably negative [7].
 Therefore a nonzero Lambda term was needed.
 The preferred value was $\Omega_{\Lambda}$ equal 2/3.
-This is very close to the value that later was observed by the Nobel Prize winners.
+This is very close to the value that nowadays is accepted.

-In the second paper [5] a two parameter fit was made.
+In the second paper [9] a two parameter fit was made.
 The positive cosmological constant (negative $q_0$) found to be still needed.
-In the third paper [6] optical and radio quasars were also used to find the preferred cosmological parameters.
-Figure 8. in that paper [6] showed the results (see figure).
+In the third paper [10] optical and radio quasars were also used to find the preferred cosmological parameters.
+Figure 8. in that paper [10] showed the results (see figure).
 As it was written the contour meant 80\% confidence level.
-The preferred region is similar that the supernovae analisys later suggested.
-For comparison please see this www page http://vizion.galileowebcast.hu/HOI/Comparation.jpg Therefore those earlier suggestions also support the Nobel Prize winning results.
+The preferred region is similar that today analisys suggests.
+For comparison please see this www page http://vizion.galileowebcast.hu/HOI/Comparation.jpg

 \acknowledgments